rekindle-blog/rekindle-blog.github.io/_posts/2022-11-10-what-a-friend-we-have-in-jesus.md

 ---
 layout: post
-title: What a Friend We Have in Jesus
+title: What a Friend We Have in Jesus, but You Can Have Others
 author: gheslop
 tags:
 - Hebrews